Vinit2702/Git_tutorials/Readme.txt

 This is a sample readme file created to test and practice git commands.
+First step done (ie. Committing) now we are seeing if this changes show up in the GitHub repository.